Distance Education Advisory Committee (DEAC)

 The Council currently meets

 Only committee members can access the site due to large amount of informal and unapproved documents.
 If you need access, please contact Jing Luan, Vice Chancellor of Educational Services and Planning, at (650) 358-6880.

-For over a decade, faculty in our district have offered courses via television/cable and hybrid modes.
-A number of courses are offered completely online.
-State Chancellor's Office reports on distance education show that feedback from both faculty and students involved in distance learning has been very positive and most want to teach or take more distance learning courses.
+For over a decade, faculty in our district have effectively developed and offered a number of hybrid and fully online courses...and DE numbers are up!
+The State Chancellor's Office reports on distance education show that feedback from both faculty and students involved in distance learning has been very positive and most want to teach or take more distance learning courses.
 Our own research shows that every year hundreds of students in our district take online courses exclusively.
 Granted, not all courses are appropriate for distance learning and not all students are self-disciplined distance learners.
-The state Chancellor's Office report on distance education found a gap in course completion between traditional courses and distance education courses, but the gap has been narrowing to about a 7% difference.
-The 3 colleges in our district are at different levels of distance education engagement and various planning activities are underway on all three college campuses.
+This would explain why, initially, the state Chancellor's Office reported a gap in course completion between traditional courses and distance education courses.
+Fortunately, as a result of numerous efforts

-Broadening access to postsecondary educational opportunities for our county's residents and beyond is one of our mission goals.
-As more and more faculty and students become comfortable with distance education, it is natural for us to consider examining and expanding our existing distance learning courses.
-To better coordinate these efforts, the Chancellor and the Presidents of the 3 colleges are proposing the formation of a special district wide committee co-chaired by a faculty member and the Vice Chancellor of Educational Services and Planning.
-The key purposes of this committee will be to evaluate the district's technology needs in assisting student learning and to enhance the efforts in the assessment and expansion of distance/online based instructional modalities.
+Increasing student success and access to postsecondary educational opportunities are key elements of the SMCCCD Strategic Plan.
+Therefore, online faculty at all three colleges in our district are encouraged to participate in professional development through the District’s STOT Training Program, which seeks to engage faculty and staff in the development and delivery of exceptional online courses and student support services.
+As more and more faculty and students become comfortable with distance education, it is natural for us to continue evaluating and expanding our distance learning program.
+To better coordinate these efforts, the Chancellor and the Presidents of the three colleges formed a special district wide committee (DEAC), co-chaired by a faculty member and the Vice Chancellor of Educational Services and Planning.
+Two key purposes of this committee are to address the District's technological needs in assisting student learning, and to enhance the efforts in the assessment and expansion of distance education.